jtempest/float_eq-rs/crates-io.md

 ## Future plans

+- Investigate whether the epsilon types should be generic parameters as opposed to associated types.
+It feels like composite types may sometimes want to be compared using a global bound and sometimes on a per-component basis, especially if they are composed of heterogeneous types.

 - `#[derive]` support for comparison of custom types that are composed of already comparable floating point values.